pnetlabrepo/ishare2/README.md

-      labs        : Show labs on server and download images for those labs mylabs      : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Upgrade ishare2 code to the latest version changelog   : Show the latest changes made to ishare2 help        : Show useful information
+      labs        : Show labs on server and download images for those labs mylabs      : Same as labs command but using a customized path to labs relicense   : Generate a new iourc license for bin images upgrade     : Retrieves a menu that allows to upgrade ishare2 and PNETLab VM changelog   : Show the latest changes made to ishare2 help        : Show useful information